How the One Ring should have been taken to Mount Doom

 So, yeah… that is how the Eagles will assist the Wise in destroying the One Ring.
 The audience will see less of the cultures of Middle Earth and our protagonists will have fewer adversaries to smite.
 It’s less epic, and less heroic, but more much more sensible, and it does make for a shorter book!

-See The Eagles of Middle Earth – Tolkien’s Special Ops for an interesting discussion on JRRT’s use of the Eagles, and why the above article wasn’t never going to happen in the book.
+See The Eagles of Middle Earth – Tolkien’s Special Ops for an interesting discussion on JRRT’s use of the Eagles, and why the above article was never going to happen in the book.

 A few alternate Eagle routes to Mount Doom…